 Medium range is the range of a single Blink, while Long range is the range of two Blinks.

 Headshots deal double the unarmored damage.
-Our Overwatch boosting professional team did some quick math for you: a headshot from Tracer will cause twelve damage versus a hero without armor and seven versus an armored enemy.
+Our Overwatch boosting team did some quick math for you: a headshot from Tracer will cause twelve damage versus a hero without armor and seven versus an armored enemy.

 When Should You Melee